D'atri spaces of type k and related classes of geometries concerning jacobi operators: Introduction and Preliminaries

 $M$ is called a D'Atri space of type $k$ or a $k$-D'Atri space, $1\leq k\leq n-1,$ if the geodesic symmetries preserve the $k$-th elementary symmetric functions of the eigenvalues of the shape operators of all small geodesic spheres.
-Recall, that the $k$-th elementary symmetric function $\sigma _{k},$ $k=1,...,n,$ of the eigenvalues of a symmetric endomorphism $A$ on a $n$ -dimensional real vectorial space are determined by its characteristic polynomial as follows,
+Recall, that the $k$-th elementary symmetric functions $\sigma _{k}, $ $k=1,...,n,$ of the eigenvalues of a symmetric endomorphism $A$ on a $n$-dimensional real vector space are determined by its characteristic polynomial as follows,